Nipple Itching: Symptoms, Causes and Treatment

-A lot of things can cause itchy nipples.
-They are generally sensitive.
-They also stand out and can be irritated by friction, eczema, breastfeeding or pregnancy.
-Rarely, itchy nipples can be a sign of more serious disease.
-Even though your desire to scratch is great, the issue is usually easy to deal with.
+Many factors can cause itchy nipples.
+They are generally sensitive and stand out and can be irritated by friction, eczema, breastfeeding, or pregnancy.
+Rarely, itchy nipples can be a symptom of a more severe disease.
+Even though your desire to scratch is excellent, the issue is usually easy to deal with.
 If you've been using over-the-counter products for a few weeks and the itching has not gone away, see your doctor.

-Nipple itch is a common symptom of allergies, inflammation, or even physical irritation and is characterized by a tingling, irritation, or discomfort on the surface of the skin.
-It can occur in conditions that affect the nipple area itself or in association with more generalized conditions, such as hives or eczema.
+Nipple itching is a common symptom of allergies, inflammation, or even physical irritation.
+It is characterized by tingling, irritation, or discomfort on the surface of the skin.
+It can happen in conditions that affect the nipple area itself or in association with more generalized conditions, such as hives or eczema.

 Other common causes of itchy nipples include chemical irritants, such as soap and laundry detergent, dry skin, and side effects from medications.
-Contact dermatitis can also lead to itchy nipples.
-Depending on the cause, an itchy sensation may occur in one or both nipples, and redness, pain, swelling, or discharge from the affected nipples may accompany it.
+Contact dermatitis can also cause itchy nipples.
+Depending on the cause, a scratchy sensation may occur in one or both nipples, and redness, pain, swelling, or discharge from the affected nipples may accompany it.

 Allergic reactions can cause an itchy sensation in both nipples and sometimes throughout the chest, especially if you have been exposed to poison ivy or similar plants.
-In rare cases, itchy nipples are a symptom of breast cancer.
-If you have Paget's disease of the breast, you may have an itchy nipple besides the pain, tears, and scabs.
+In rare cases, itchy nipples are a sign of breast cancer.
+If you have Paget's disease of the breast, you might have an itchy nipple in addition to the pain, tears, and scabs.
 During pregnancy, swelling and discharge may accompany itchy nipples.

 There are many causes, including the following: